kubernetes/enhancements/keps/sig-storage/3751-volume-provisioned-io/README.md

 ## Summary

-Cloud providers and storage vendors offer volumes which allow specifying IO performance parameters like IOPS or throughput and tuning them as workloads operate. ([1](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/requesting-ebs-volume-modifications.html), [2](https://cloud.google.com/compute/docs/disks/extreme-persistent-disk), [3](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-types#premium-ssd-v2), [4](https://www.alibabacloud.com/help/en/elastic-compute-service/latest/essd-autopl)).
+Cloud providers and storage vendors offer volumes which allow specifying IO performance parameters like IOPS or throughput independently from capacity and tuning them as workloads operate. ([1](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/requesting-ebs-volume-modifications.html), [2](https://cloud.google.com/compute/docs/disks/extreme-persistent-disk), [3](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-types#premium-ssd-v2), [4](https://www.alibabacloud.com/help/en/elastic-compute-service/latest/essd-autopl)).
 While these parameters can be specified as storage class parameters to be set at provisioning time, Kubernetes has no API which allows changing them.
 Only capacity can be changed through the volume expansion API.
 This KEP proposes an extension to the Kubernetes Persistent Volume API to allow users to dynamically control these volume options.

 ## Motivation

+In practice, workloads may scale vertically up to a certain point but then must partition horizontally.
+The system scales up and down horizontally with partition and at the same time provides a software layer to manage key attributes iops/throughput independently from capacity.

+Currently after CreateVolume with provider specific parameters pass in storage class, Kubernetes does not handle update of QoS related parameters.
+The only way to achieve this is to use the cloud provider's API directly to modify iops and throughput.
+This creates frictions of managing storage resources on k8s.
+Allowing Resources to be changed without managing it through different provider's APIs directly simplifies this whole process.

 ### Goals

 * Cloud-provider and storage vendor independent specification of basic QoS parameters
+* QoS enforcement performed by the storage
 * Specifying QoS at volume creation
 * Changing QoS parameters on-line for existing volumes
 * Specify quotas in a similar way to that of volume capacity